AhsaanR-Dez/AI-vs-AI-Chess/README.md

 - Skill rises over the session, so the play visibly improves the longer you watch.
 - Speed slider from about 0.7 up to 100 moves per second.
 - Think-time slider to set how long each engine searches (more time, deeper search, stronger play).
-- CPU threads slider that runs the search across multiple cores using Web Workers.
 - Play / Pause, Step (one move at a time), New game (keeps the learning), Reset training (back to clueless).
 - Last move is highlighted, a king in check glows red, captured pieces show on each name plate.
 - Rating bar, tier labels (Beginner up to Grandmaster), and a sparkline of the rating over time.